Table of Contents

 .NET types

-You can write both IEnumerable<T> and IAsyncEnumerable<T> data.
+You can write records using both IEnumerable<T> and IAsyncEnumerable<T>.

 User[] users =